 Tech Shares May Boost Taiwan Stock Market

-(RTTNews) - The Taiwan stock market bounced higher again on Thursday, one day after snapping the three-day winning streak in which it had jumped almost 950 points or 3.1 percent.
-The Taiwan Stock Exchange now sits just shy of the 31,750-point plateau and it's got a green light again for Friday's trade.
+(RTTNews) - The Taiwan stock market has tracked higher in back-to-back sessions, advancing more than 710 points or 2.3 percent along the way.
+The Taiwan Stock Exchange now sits just above the 31,960-point plateau and it may extend its winning streak on Monday.

-The global forecast for the Asian markets is positive on easing geopolitical tensions regarding Greenland.
-The European and U.S. markets were up and the Asian bourses are expected to follow that lead.
+The global forecast for the Asian markets is murky, with geopolitical concerns likely to limit any upside.
+The European and U.S. markets were mixed and little changed and the Asian markets figure to follow that lead.

-The TSE finished sharply higher on Thursday following gains from the technology and plastics companies, while the financial sector came in mixed.
+The TSE finished modestly higher on Friday following gains from the technology companies and mixed performances from the financial shares and plastics stocks.

-Among the actives, Cathay Financial and Mega Financial both dipped 0.13 percent, while CTBC Financial collected 0.40 percent, First Financial fell 0.17 percent, E Sun Financial added 0.45 percent, Taiwan Semiconductor Manufacturing Company climbed 1.15 percent, United Microelectronics Corporation skidded 1.17 percent, Hon Hai Precision jumped 2.05 percent, Largan Precision shed 0.20 percent, Catcher Technology dropped 0.98 percent, MediaTek rallied 1.37 percent, Delta Electronics skyrocketed 9.69 percent, Novatek Microelectronics vaulted 1.59 percent, Formosa Plastics soared 4.19 percent, Nan Ya Plastics surged 5.56 percent, Asia Cement was down 0.14 percent and Fubon Financial was unchanged.
+Among the actives, Cathay Financial expanded 1.32 percent, while Mega Financial eased 0.13 percent, CTBC Financial lost 0.59 percent, Fubon Financial collected 0.54 percent, E Sun Financial slumped 0.75 percent, Taiwan Semiconductor Manufacturing Company gained 0.57 percent, United Microelectronics Corporation plunged 4.14 percent, Hon Hai Precision sank 0.89 percent, Largan Precision climbed 1.03 percent, Catcher Technology rose 0.25 percent, MediaTek skyrocketed 9.76 percent, Delta Electronics vaulted 1.20 percent, Novatek Microelectronics rallied 2.48 percent, Formosa Plastics jumped 1.83 percent, Nan Ya Plastics dropped 0.90 percent, Asia Cement shed 0.56 percent and First Financial was unchanged.

-The lead from Wall Street is firm as the major averages opened higher on Thursday and spent the entire session in the green.
+The lead from Wall Street offers little clarity as the major averages opened lower on Friday but quickly turned mixed and finished the session that way.

-Some analysts see the strength on Wall Street as a return of the "TACO trade," meaning "Trump Always Chickens Out," as the president is often seen as backing down after scaring the markets with threats of new tariffs.

-In economic news, the Labor Department noted a slight uptick in first-time claims for U.S. unemployment benefits last week.
-Also, the Commerce Department said consumer prices increased in line with estimates in November.
+The mixed performance came as traders kept an eye on the latest geopolitical developments, with easing concerns about tensions over Greenland being replaced by renewed worries about a confrontation between the U.S. and Iran.

+After President Donald Trump ruled out the use of force to acquire Greenland and backed off tariff threats against Europe, he has now apparently shifted his attention back to Iran and has an "armada" heading toward the Middle East.

-Crude oil prices plunged on Thursday as investors assessed data on U.S. crude oil inventories, which shot up much more than expected last week.
-West Texas Intermediate crude for March delivery was down $1.29 or 2.13 percent at $59.33 per barrel.
+Crude oil prices soared on Friday as fresh war threats in the Middle East raised supply disruption concerns.
+West Texas Intermediate crude for March delivery was up $1.75 or 2.95 percent at $61.11 per barrel.

-Closer to home, Taiwan will see December numbers for industrial production later today; in November, production was up 16.42 percent on year.

 Was ist Trumps Plan?
 Venezuela, Grönland & Öl im Fokus – Wallstreet Live mit Tim Schäfer